Aaroneld/Computer-Architecture/LS8-spec.md

 > These registers only hold values between 0-255.
 After performing math on
 > registers in the emulator, bitwise-AND the result with 0xFF (255) to keep the
-> register values in that range.
+> register values in that range.dsadsad

 ## Internal Registers